MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 Microsoft Fabric is an all-in-one analytics solution for enterprises that covers everything from data movement to data science, real-time analytics, and business intelligence.
 It offers a comprehensive suite of services, including data lake, data engineering, and data integration, all in one place.

-With Fabric, you won't need to piece together different services from multiple vendors.
+With Fabric, you don't need to piece together different services from multiple vendors.
 Instead, you can enjoy a highly integrated, end-to-end, and easy-to-use product that is designed to simplify your analytics needs.

 Fabric is unparalleled in the market, offering a level of breadth, depth, and integration that is unmatched.
 The platform is built on a foundation of Software as a Service (SaaS), which takes simplicity and integration to a whole new level.